Skip to main content

 What to watch for:

-• Red, pink, skin-coloured or silvery coloured patches
+• Red, pink, skin-coloured, or silvery patches

 Picture of Dr Ben, a doctor, in his office examining a patient for skin cancer.